dbriones49/Incident-Response/README.md

-## Containment, Eredaction, and Recovery.
+## Containment, Eradication, and Recovery.

 For this phase, I relied on the IR playbook, specifically assigned to the resource (Azure Active Directory) and type of incident.
 For this the actions needed will be to  Lockdown the NSG assigned to the VM, reset the user's password, and enable MFA.
 I deemed this as a false positive, so I did not change the password, nor did I isolate the machine.
 However, I did lock down the NSG firewalls.